Bradford-Miller/s79-simulator/README.md

 I added a reset pad to allow external circuitry (ha) to reset the chip.
 Reset is quite common for chips of this era, so I imagine it was left off due to a constraint on bonded pads or packaging.
+For the most part, this is to allow a simple interface to a button on the FPGA later.

 ## Test Sets: